How To Feed A Loon

 We love all kinds of salsa and this is one of our favorites.

 In our books, a quality salsa is essential for Tex-Mex, Mexican, and Latin cuisine.
-We love our Restaurant-Style Salsa, Salsa Verde, and even Skillet-Roasted Corn Salsa.
+We love our Homemade Mango Salsa, Restaurant-Style Salsa, Salsa Verde, and even Skillet-Roasted Corn Salsa.
 This salsa is deep in flavor and so simple to prepare.
-Serve warm or chilled!
+Serve with homemade flour tortillas or corn tortillas!

 A festive bowl filled with roasted tomato salsa surrounded by corn tortilla chips.